Quota Management System

 The Quota Management System (QMS) guides the sustainable use of New Zealand fisheries.
 Find out what the QMS is and how it works.

-While most species in the QMS are managed separately, sometimes we manage similar species (like flatfish species) in groups if they are:
+Most species in the QMS are managed separately.
+We manage some similar species (like flatfish species) in groups if they are:

 - often caught together